gracefulife/clova-developer-guide/en/CIC/Guides/InteractWithCIC/Manage_Message_Q.md

 Due to these characteristics, we recommend you use a queue to manage directives received either through a downchannel or an HTTP response and push and pop directives in the order they were received.
 We call this queue a "message queue."

-You must develop the code so that the directives piled into each message queue are handled one at a time.
+You must develop the code so that the directives queued into each message queue are handled one at a time.
 Here, the message responding to the latest request of the client user must be handled.
 The user request can be identified with [dialogue ID](/CIC/CIC_Overview.md#DialogModel) and the client must keep the dialogue ID on the latest request.
 If your message queue is keeping any directive with a dialogue ID of a canceled dialogue, remove the directive from the queue.

 Determine the following as you wish or depending on the UX design.
 * The number of message queues and each queue size